Skip to content

 Reduced Version (Smaller File)

-OECD provides a "reduced" version with fewer columns:
+OECD provides a "reduced" version with fewer columns (296 MB, also a bare parquet file):

 # Download reduced version (smaller file, fewer columns)